cpearce-kpler/aoi-validation-notebooks/README.md

 8. Run the following to enter data into ais_replica.dbo.AREAS_STATIC in dbdev01 or dbprim03 environments: (remember to set DEV or PRIM in the .env file): python upload_aoi_to_mt.py

-If you need to convert the Jupyter Notebook to a Python file, one option is to cd to the correct directory then run the (example) code below python -m jupytext --to py upload_aoi_to_mt.ipynb
+If you need to convert the Jupyter Notebook to a Python file, one option is to cd to the correct directory then run the (example) code below: python -m jupytext --to py upload_aoi_to_mt.ipynb

-You can also convert from a Python file to a Jupyter Notebook python -m jupytext --to ipynb upload_aoi_to_mt.py
+You can also convert from a Python file to a Jupyter Notebook: python -m jupytext --to ipynb upload_aoi_to_mt.py